Coronavirus and Hand Washing

 Why hand washing is best, then hand sanitiser1

-Washing your hands properly with water and soap or a gentle non-soap based cleanser such as QV Gentle Wash is one of the best ways to help prevent COVID-19.
+Washing your hands properly with water and soap or a gentle non-soap based cleanser is one of the best ways to help prevent COVID-19.

 Why a non-soap based cleanser?
 What about soap?